linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/A Primer [UBS Warburg].md

 …but most are incomplete or subjective in other ways and should be used with care

-# Focus on Key Statistics Less Affected by Accounting Differences
+#### Focus on Key Statistics Less Affected by Accounting Differences

 Since it is not possible to eliminate all accounting differences, investors and analysts should also seek to use valuation statistics that are least likely to be distorted by accounting.
 This essentially means focusing more on cash flow, rather than profit data, and where profit measures are used, taking them from higher up the income statement.
 However, keep in mind that there is a danger that key aspects of company performance can be missed when this is done; these statistics should be interpreted with care and preferably not in isolation.

 - Cash flow: The advantage of cash flow as a basis for valuation is that, when calculated properly, it is entirely independent of accounting methodology.
 The problem, though, is that, particularly on a historical basis, cash flow naturally varies and a single year's cash flow is not necessarily a good basis for predicting the future.
 This is mitigated by using forecast cash flows since this volatility diminishes, but even so cash flow is more suited to DCF valuations than to performance measures and valuation multiples.

-# OpFCF is not perfect but is our preferred approach to improving comparability
+##### OpFCF Is Not Perfect but Is Our Preferred Approach to Improving Comparability

 Revenue: Revenue has often been advocated as a suitable basis for analysis and valuation on the grounds that it is largely comparable across different accounting systems.
 There are two problems with this: